wmcbrine/PDCurses/man/MANUAL.md

     bl    bottom left corner of border    ACS_LLCORNER br    bottom right corner of border   ACS_LRCORNER

    hline() and whline() draw a horizontal line, using ch, starting from the current cursor position.
 The cursor position does not change.
 The line is at most n characters long, or as many as will fit in the window.

    vline() and wvline() draw a vertical line, using ch, starting from the current cursor position.
 The cursor position does not change.
 The line is at most n characters long, or as many as will fit in the window.

+   The *_set functions are the "wide-character" versions, taking pointers to cchar_t instead of chtype.
+Note that in PDCurses, chtype and cchar_t are the same.

 ### Return Value